hondanho/crawle-trix/docs/docs/user-guide/crawl-scope.md

 ## Custom Scope Exclusion Rules

-In addition to the inclusion rules, Browsertrix Crawler supports a separate list of exclusion regexes, that if matched, override and exclude a URL from the crawl.
+In addition to the inclusion rules, Crawlertrix supports a separate list of exclusion regexes, that if matched, override and exclude a URL from the crawl.

 The exclusion regexes are often used with a custom scope, but could be used with a predefined scopeType as well.